geoblink/design-system/src/elements/GeoChart/GeoChart.11.quadrant.examples.md

 ### Required properties

-- `horizontalAxisConfig` - axis config (see [axes config](#chart-axes)) to create quadrant horizontal line based on the existing horizontal axis of the chart.
+- `horizontalAxisConfig` - horizontal axis config of the chart (see [axes config](#chart-axes)), which will create the vertical line of the quadrant.
-- `verticalAxisConfig` - axis config (see [axes config](#chart-axes)) to create quadrant vertical line based the existing vertical axis on the chart.
+- `verticalAxisConfig` - vertical axis config of the chart (see [axes config](#chart-axes)), which will create the horizontal line of the quadrant.
-- `thresholdX` - relative position of the vertical quadrant line on the horizontal axis of the chart (must be within `horizontalAxisConfig`'s domain)
+- `horizontalThreshold` - relative position of the vertical quadrant line on the horizontal axis of the chart (must be within `horizontalAxisConfig`'s domain).
+When no threshold is defined, the line isn't shown.
-- `thresholdY` - relative position of the horizontal quadrant line on the vertical axis of the chart (must be within `verticalAxisConfig`'s domain)
+- `verticalThreshold` - relative position of the horizontal quadrant line on the vertical axis of the chart (must be within `verticalAxisConfig`'s domain).
+When no threshold is defined, the line isn't shown.

 ### Optional properties